Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: Introduction

-In the representation theory of quantum affine algebra $U_q'(\g)$, Coxeter elements and their twisted analogues play an important role for the Dorey's rule, which are closely related to the three-point coupling between the quantum particles in Toda field theory \cite{CP96,DO94}.
-More precisely, for untwisted quantum affine algebras of classical type $A_n^{(1)}$, $B_n^{(1)}$, $C_n^{(1)}$ and $D_n^{(1)}$, Chari-Pressley used the Coxeter elements and their twisted analogues to prove that the tensor product of two fundamental representations satisfying {\it certain condition} has a simple socle as the another fundamental representation:
+In the representation theory of quantum affine algebra $U_q'(\g)$, Coxeter elements and their twisted analogues play an important role for {\it Dorey's rule}, which are closely related to the three-point coupling between the quantum particles in Toda field theory~\cite{CP96,DO94}.
+More precisely, for untwisted quantum affine algebras of classical types $\g=A_n^{(1)}$, $B_n^{(1)}$, $C_n^{(1)}$ and $D_n^{(1)}$, Chari-Pressley used the Coxeter elements and their twisted analogues to prove that the tensor product of two fundamental representations $V^{(1)}(\varpi_i)_x \tens V^{(1)}(\varpi_j)_y$ over $U_q'(\g)$ satisfying {\it certain condition} has the simple socle as the another fundamental representation $V^{(1)}(\varpi_k)_z $:

-To sum up, AR-quivers $\Gamma_Q$ and hence their Coxeter elements $\tau_Q$ play central roles in the representation theories of KLR-algebras, quantum affine algebras, quantum group, system of positive roots.
-The goal of this paper is to understand those representation theories one step further by developing new notions on the sequences of positive roots and by using AR-quivers and commutation classes for reduced expressions $\tw$ of $w \in \W$.
+To sum up, AR-quivers $\Gamma_Q$ and hence their Coxeter elements $\tau_Q$ play central roles in the representation theories of quantum affine algebras, quantum group, system of positive roots.
+The goal of this paper is to understand those representation theories including KLR-algebras one step further by developing new {\it statistics} on the sequences of positive roots and by using AR-quivers and commutation classes for reduced expressions $\tw$ of $w \in \W$.
+As applications of these results, we can prove the Dorey's rule (Theorem~\ref{thm: Dorey's step2}) and obtain partial information of denominator formulas for quantum affine algebras of type $E^{(1)}_{6,7,8}$, which were studied in \cite{FH15,YZ11} and not known completely to the best knowledge of the author.